1982 Virginia Tech Hokies football team

 The 1982 Virginia Tech Hokies football team was an American football team that represented Virginia Tech as an independent during the 1982 NCAA Division I-A football season.
 In their fifth year under head coach Bill Dooley, the Hokies compiled an overall record of 7–4.
+The Thanksgiving Day game versus UVA was the first night game played at Lane Stadium.

 Schedule

-Players
+Roster

 The following players were members of the 1982 football team.